Lanzoor/periodica/README.md

+# Important Note!

+So, this tool is still a good option, except for the fact that the database is incomplete and therefore is not ready for production.
+Please, DO NOT DOWNLOAD THIS SOFTWARE before it gets to the "stable" branch.
+We do not want random issues popping up in our source code.
+Only try and download this if you are testing the existing elements.
+But until the database gets completed?
+Yeah.
+Thanks for your understanding.

 # Installation

 Of course, this is a Python script, which means you will need to run it with a Python interpreter.